I gave my friend an elephant to put in his room.

 Internest (n.): the cocoon of blankets and pillows you gather around yourself while spending long periods of time on the Internet.

-Textpectation (n.): the anticipation felt when waiting for a response to
+Textpectation (n.): the anticipation felt when waiting for a response to a text.

 Unkeyboardinated (adj.): when you’re unable to type without repeatedly making mistakes.